| Duration: | 10 Day(s) - 9 Night(s) |

 Health Care:

-• Tourists should take care of your body before you enter into Tibet.
-People who caught a severe cold, respiratory system diseases, heart diseases, hypertension or asthma are not advised to tour to Tibet.
+Tourists should take care of their bodies before you enter into Tibet.
+People who have caught a severe cold, respiratory system diseases, heart diseases, hypertension, or asthma are not advised to travel to Tibet.

 Personal Belongings: